 VS64 - The C64 Development EnvironmentVS64 is an open-source extension for Visual Studio Code.
-The VS64 extension makes it easy to build, debug, inspect and run C64 assembly code from Visual Studio Code.
-It provides deep integration for the ACME assembler and the CC65 and LLVM-MOS compilers, an integrated project and build system, a resource compiler, and support for the Visual Studio Code task and launch system.
+The VS64 extension makes it easy to develop software for the C64 using Visual Studio Code.
+It provides in-depth support for 6502 assemblers, C and C++ compilers and the BASIC programming language.
+It comes with a project and build system, compilers and converters for BASIC and resource files, and it integrates well with all the advanced features of Visual Studio Code, such as the task and launch system, debugging and introspection and language grammar and semantics support.

 Quick and Start (TL;DR)Getting StartedThe quickest start is by opening the command palette and run the "VS64: Getting Started" command.
 If you want to do some manual steps or adjustments, these are the individual things to look at: